Lawsuits Against Website Owners for ADA Non-Compliance

-If you have not heard from U.S. Department of Education’s Office for Civil Rights (OCR), chances are increasing that you will.
-The OCR is increasing the number of investigations to ensure school districts are complying with their legal obligation under Title III of the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973, both of which detail the requirements necessary to avoid discrimination of individuals with disabilities.
-As many as 350 investigations have been performed by the OCR along with many individuals and disability advocacy groups are filing legal demand letters and lawsuits against schools.
+If you have not heard from the U.S. Department of Education’s Office for Civil Rights (OCR), chances are increasing that you will.
+The OCR is increasing the number of investigations to ensure school districts are complying with their legal obligation under Title III of the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973, both outline the requirements to avoid discrimination against individuals with disabilities.
+As many as 350 investigations have been performed by the OCR along with many individuals and disability advocacy groups are filing legal demand letters and lawsuits against educational institutions.
 Most of these have reached successful settlements.
 Source: LegalNewsLine.com.

 This was a landmark settlement agreement in that NFB President Mark Riccobono said he intends the settlement agreement to “serve as a model for the nation and should put school districts on notice that we can no longer wait to have equal education for blind students and to have access to information, use of school services, and full participation in school activities by blind faculty, personnel, and parents.”

 In 2016, many lawsuits were filed by individuals and supported by the NFB and Justice Department.